bey-dev/bey-examples/managed-agent-livekit-call-api/README.md

 ## Overview

+The LiveKit-based implementation of our API provides a streamlined approach to integrating interactive avatars into web applications.
+This example demonstrates using the LiveKit browser SDK, but you can use **any LiveKit client SDK or UI components** based on your stack.

+### Flexible Integration Options

+- **Client SDKs**: Use LiveKit SDKs for Browser, iOS/macOS/visionOS, Android, Flutter, React Native, Rust, Node.js, Python, Unity, Unity (WebGL), or ESP32
+- **UI Components**: Leverage pre-built UI components for React, Android Compose, SwiftUI, or Flutter
+- **Agent Frameworks**: For advanced use cases, LiveKit officially supports our plugin for both Python and Node.js agents frameworks

 This example shows how to:
 - Call the Beyond Presence API to create a new call session
 - Receive LiveKit connection credentials
 - Connect to a LiveKit room with audio/video
 - Interact with your AI agent in real-time
+- Switch camera, microphone, and speaker devices
 - Send chat messages during the call

 ## Prerequisites